Haozhan

 Gerrard Street and the Question of Ambition

 London's Chinatown is one of the city's most scrutinised restaurant corridors, and also one of the most misread.
 Gerrard Street and its immediate tributaries attract millions of visitors annually, but the critical conversation around the area has long separated into two camps: the perfunctory tourist trade and the handful of kitchens that have pushed against that gravity.
+Haozhan is a restaurant at 8 Gerrard St, London, serving Cantonese Dim Sum & Roast Meats.
 Haozhan, at 8 Gerrard Street, belongs to the second group.
-It has occupied the same address for roughly two decades, and the story of that tenure is largely a story about how a Chinatown restaurant can evolve without abandoning the neighbourhood that gave it its audience.
+It has occupied the same address for years, and the story of that tenure is largely about how a Chinatown restaurant can evolve without abandoning the neighbourhood that gave it its audience.

 How the Menu Has Moved